Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 - the game crashes when an Enderman picks and holds a tinted Block, e.g. Grassy Marl
 - Breaking Particles for Fallen Leaves, Moss and Twigs are missing
 - Breaking Particles for Potted Fern uses the wrong Texture
+- glowing Chest Label Text is glitching
 - Cardon Cactus Textures are glitching
 - Animals glitch in Size when being spawned or growing
 - Block Interactions don't play the swinging Player Hand animation
+- editing placed Chest Labels on Icaria Chests doesn't update properly for other Players on Servers
 - Arachne and Revenant Spawners can't be placed on each other
 - Revenants are unable to walk through Doors
 - Revenants spawned from the Kettle don't spawn with Armor